 The pace of development in Lhasa was hard to miss.
 We were travelling on the new road, which had halved the time between the airport and the centre of Lhasa.
 It cut through many mountains and we went through some very long tunnels.
 Influence of the Chinese central government was very clear to see.

 First impressions of Lhasa city – It was busy, given it was a Sunday.
 The city was small in scale, and was more akin to Yangshuo than Chengdu or Shanghai.

 1400: After dropping our luggage at the hotel, we set out to lunch and explore.

 We had lunch at the Lhasa kitchen.
 The menu was interesting – Chinese, Tibetan and Nepali food.
-I tried the traditional Tsampa which was delicious; with ginger, lemon and honey tea.
+I tried the traditional Tsampa which was delicious.

 After lunch, we headed to Bhakor square, which is the location of the Johkang temple, the most scared temple in Tibet.

 We walked around the Temple in clockwise circle, or a “Kora”; with many other tourists and locals.
 There are many shops along the Kora route, selling everything from Tibetan rugs to prayer wheels.
 We didn’t go inside the Jokhang temple as we had a guided tour planned for this the next day.

 1600: By late afternoon, we were starting to feel the effects of altitude sickness, as expected; a mild headache and a few aches and pains.